fjij/nix-configs/README.md

-# nixos-config
+# nix-configs

-My NixOS config!
+My configs ... but in Nix!

 ## Repo Usage